-The applicant is required to declare that they are entitled to apply for the burial of an adult or child by virtue of sections 65, 66, 68 or 87 of the Burial and Cremation (Scotland) Act 2016 and using the appropriate application form as set out in Regulation 3 of the Burial (Applications and Register) (Scotland) Regulations 2024.
-For more information see guidance notes on Section 1 above.
+The applicant is required to declare that they are entitled to apply for the burial of a stillborn baby by virtue of the Burial and Cremation (Scotland) Act 2016 and regulation 3 of the Burial (Applications and Register) (Scotland) Regulations 2024.
+For more information see guidance notes at Section 1 above.

-It is an offence to knowingly or recklessly provide information which is false or misleading in a material way in, or in connection with, an application for burial and if a person does so then they may be liable to a fine of up to Level 3 on conviction.
+It is an offence to knowingly or recklessly provide information which is false or misleading in a material way in, or in connection with, an application for burial and if a person does so they may be liable to a fine of up to Level 3 on conviction.